Architects: Tadao Ando Architect & Associates

 Tadao Ando’s design for Koshino House features two parallel concrete rectangular volumes.
 These forms are partially embedded into the sloping ground of a national park, forming a compositional addition to the landscape.
 The structure is placed to avoid disturbing the existing trees, integrating with the ecosystem while manipulating light to engage with nature.

-The northern volume comprises a two-storey height with a double-height living room, kitchen, and dining room on the first floor, and the master bedroom and study on the second floor.
+The northern volume comprises a two-story height with a double-height living room, kitchen, and dining room on the first floor, and the master bedroom and study on the second floor.
 The southern volume contains six linearly arranged children’s bedrooms, a bathroom, and a lobby.
 A below-grade tunnel beneath the exterior stairs in the courtyard connects the two spaces.

 Ando utilized the space within the two rectangular prisms to express the site’s fundamental nature.
 This space reveals a courtyard that follows the natural topography.